Are you searching for something to do over Christmas Break?

 Winter break is upon us and if you’re anything like me, you’re ready to pack up the family and head out for some fun in Cincinnati!
 From arts and crafts to play time, outside, inside… this list of winter break fun is sure to keep you all entertained!

 Lace up your ice skates!
-The Fountain Square Ice Rink is open through February, 2021 (pre-registration required).
-New this year = Bumper Cars on Ice!
+The Fountain Square Ice Rink is open through February 20, 2023.
+Make their Bumper Cars on Ice a Winter Break tradition!

 And did you know that Summit Park has an ice rink too?
 The Ice Rink at Summit Park is open through January 8, 2023, first-come, first-served.
 Admission must be purchased for each session at the rink.
 Free skating aids are also available for each session while supplies last.

 Get creative at the Makerspace located at the main branch of the Public Library of Cincinnati and Hamilton County.
 This is a great spot, full of tools and all kinds of apparatus to help you move your crafty visions into reality.

 Explore all of the great spaces within the Cincinnati Museum Center.
 From the Dinosaur Hall to the Science Interactives to the Natural History Museum, there’s fun to last an entire day!
-Timed ticket purchase required and the Cincinnati Children’s Museum is currently closed due to COVID.
 They are closed on Tuesdays and Wednesdays.

 Don’t miss our ideas for things to do in Cincinnati for New Year’s Eve too!
 Includes a list for kids/families AND adults only.

-Christmas at EnterTRAINment Junction, open until Jan.
-1, 2021.
+Christmas at EnterTRAINment Junction is open until Jan.
+1, 2023.
 See the magic of Christmas at the home of the World’s Largest Indoor Train Display.
 Take a “Journey to the North Pole”, where you can meet Mrs. Claus and Santa himself.